9001/copyparty/README.md

 ## general bugs

-* Windows: if the up2k db is on a samba-share or network disk, you'll get unpredictable behavior if the share is disconnected for a bit
+* Windows: if the `up2k.db` (filesystem index) is on a samba-share or network disk, you'll get unpredictable behavior if the share is disconnected for a bit
   * use `--hist` or the `hist` volflag (`-v [...]:c,hist=/tmp/foo`) to place the db on a local disk instead
 * all volumes must exist / be available on startup; up2k (mtp especially) gets funky otherwise
 * probably more, pls let me know